DephyInc/Actuator-Package/.github/pull_request_template.md

 # Description

 One paragraph that describes what this PR accomplishes.
-Also rename the PR to match this format "[XXX-###] Short PR Description"
+Also, rename the PR to match this format "[XXX-###] Short PR Description"

 # Changes

-* Add a list of major changes or aditional jira tickets covered using format "[XXX-###]" for autolinking to jira
+* Add a list of major changes or additional Jira tickets covered using the format "[XXX-###]" for auto-linking to jira

 # Test Plan